36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Weigela

 Weigela grows 1-2 feet annually and produces funnel-shaped, colorful flowers.
-This shrub thrives in sunny spots and tolerates various soils.
+This shrub thrives in sunny locations and tolerates a wide range of soils.
 Its blooms attract pollinators and brighten gardens.
-Weigela is low-maintenance and perfect for borders or accents.
+Weigela is a low-maintenance plant that is perfect for borders or accents.

 32. Cotoneaster